ibm-cloud-docs/pattern-openshift-vpc-mz-resiliency/overview.md

 -   Accelerate and simplify solution design by providing a standard {{site.data.keyword.Bluemix_notm}} deployment architecture reference following the [IBM Architecture Design Framework](https://cloud.ibm.com/docs/architecture-framework).
 -   Provide a prescriptive, end-2-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection to meet enterprise requirements.
 -   Ensure that requirements can be met from a performance, system availability and security perspective.

-This document focuses on using cloud platform capabilities to architect resilient ROKS on VPC.
-The pattern provides high availability and backup architecture within a single region for ROKS on VPC.

 ##  Pattern details
 {: #vpc-resiliency-details}